tobys-playground/google-search-query-aws-mlops-pt-2/README.md

 ![image](https://user-images.githubusercontent.com/81354022/156029599-5d241136-8122-41df-8f1c-ff3e6c27d504.png)

-This part of the MLOps workflow focuses on the **second CodePipeline (shaded in orange)** that will create a new custom Training/Inference image when there is a change to the code, and train and deploy a **Bring-Your-Own-Container GPT-Neo model** with this image.
+This part of the MLOps (Maturity level 3) workflow focuses on the **second CodePipeline (shaded in orange)** that will create a new custom Training/Inference image when there is a change to the code, and train and deploy a **Bring-Your-Own-Container GPT-Neo model** with this image.

 ## Steps